 There was an exercise in the lab that still keeps me busy today.

-Three people with one task: think about what you will do together in the five minutes after the end of the event - and commit to it.
+Three people with one task: think about what you will do together in the five minutes after the end of the event and commit to it.
 But: only one person alone decides what all three of you will actually do.
 The algorithm devised by the speakers decides who this person with decision-making power is.

 I was the person who decided.
 The others had to follow the exercise.

-My decision was: „Everyone does what they want and what is good for them.“.
-And added what we had previously discussed as a possible appendix, so to speak.
-Andi commented dryly: „That's a bit of cheating.“
+My decision was: „Everyone does what they want and what is good for them.".
+And I added what we had previously discussed as a possible appendix, so to speak.
+Andi commented dryly: „That's a bit of cheating."

 Communities of mistrust - the other form of trust

-I understand Aladin El-Mafaalani's book - I listened to it as an audio book - as a social diagnosis that also concerns me personally.
+Aladin El-Mafaalani's diagnosis of society also concerns me personally.
 The sociologist describes how communities have emerged in recent years that are not held together by shared values, but by shared mistrust.
-Those who belong do not need expertise, experience or a shared vision - it is enough to distrust the same institutions, the same experts, the same „system“.
+Those who belong do not need expertise or experience, nor a shared vision; it is enough to distrust the same institutions and experts, i.e. the same "system".
 Mistrust itself becomes the social glue.
-However, mistrust is not bad per se - El-Mafaalani also emphasises this explicitly.
-Functional mistrust is necessary.
-It protects.
-It scrutinises.
+However, mistrust is not bad per se, as El-Mafaalani explicitly emphasises.
+"Functional mistrust" is necessary because it protects and scrutinises.
 It keeps systems in motion.

 I know this from my own biography.
 I studied law in Göttingen in the early 90s, I'm critical of the system, feminist, left-wing.
 My children went to independent alternative schools because we didn't think the state school system with grades, little exercise for the children, severe restrictions on self-determination and, as a result, a lot of family stress with homework, class tests and assessment pressure was trustworthy enough.
 As a family, we underwent curative treatment for years.
 And at the same time: the children were vaccinated, went to the paediatrician regularly, and today I walk around - figuratively speaking - with the Basic Law under my arm and insist on Article 3 and other fundamental and human rights.

-Adorno has said: „There is no right life in the wrong one.“ This is not a call for paralysis - it is a call for vigilance.
+Adorno has said: "There is no right life in the wrong one."
+This is not a call for paralysis, it is a call for vigilance.
 And vigilance requires the ability to distinguish between functional mistrust, which strengthens democracy, and destructive mistrust, which undermines it.

 What does this mean for self-organised teams?
-Trust must be cultivated - actively, consciously, structurally.
+Trust must be cultivated: actively, consciously, structurally.
 It is not enough to dismantle hierarchies and hope that trust will develop by itself.
 Self-organisation needs the triangle:

 - People who trust themselves.